takuto0126/TMTGEM/tmtgem/doc/TMTGEM_manual_v1_3.md

 Figure 7.
 The upward component of IGRF magnetic field, drawn by ./plotgeomag.sh in Tohoku/em_large.
 Note that IGRF fields are calculated only in the area for COMCOT calculation.

 4.3 Sample 3: Easter Island
-TMTGEMv1.1 can deal with isolated island in open ocean.
+TMTGEM can deal with isolated island in open ocean.
 Procedure for running sample simulation is the same as Section 4.0 and 4.1.
-Conduct the following three commands: in TMTGEMv1.1/Easter/flow/
+Conduct the following three commands: in TMTGEM/Easter/flow/

 	$./run_comcot.sh

-in TMTGEMv1.1/Easter/mesh/
+in TMTGEM/Easter/mesh/

 	$./tetmeshgen.sh

-in TMTGEMv1.1/Easter/em/
+in TMTGEM/Easter/em/

 	$./run.sh